wdi-sf-september-2014/notes/objects_and_primitives/README.md

 This is a bit confusing.
 They are not actually Objects in the strictest sense of the word.
 The JavaScript programming language's core **data types** are:

-* Primitives: String, Number, Boolean
+* Primitives (value types): String, Number, Boolean
 * Objects (composite or "reference" types)
 * null and undefined